NBChub/bgcflow/README.md

 > ```

 ### Step 2: Configure the workflow
-Configure the workflow according to your needs via editing the files in the `config/` folder.
+Configure the workflow according to your needs by editing the files in the `config/` folder.

 #### 2.1 Using template example
-An example of the configuration files are provided in the `.examples` folder.
+An example of the configuration files is provided in the `.examples` folder.

 If you have a fresh copy of BGCFlow, you can initiate config and examples using by copying the necessary files to `config/` folder:
 ```shell